shaiws/Checkers/README.md

 ```bash
  python3 server.py
 ```
-This will setup a websocket server on the localhost.
+This will setup a websocket server on localhost.

 Enjoy 😁